helrond/songs/_posts/2024-05-28-hallucination.md

 Believe what you can't see no matter what they say
 If it was faith or fact or drugs that showed you the way
-Believe in consequence, impending demise
+Believe in consequence, certain demise
 Believe in anything but don't believe your eyes

 <div class="chorus">